How to incubate chicken eggs: temperature, humidity, 21 days

 - Close the incubator and don't open it.

-Once chicks are dry and fluffy, move them to a brooder pre-heated per UMN Extension's “Raising Layer Chicks and Pullets” guidance: 90–95°F at chick height for week 1, drop 5°F per week through week 6.
+Once chicks are dry and fluffy, move them to a brooder pre-heated per UMN Extension's “Raising Layer Chicks and Pullets” guidance6: 90–95°F at chick height for week 1, drop 5°F per week through week 6.
 The brooder requires its own setup — the brooder heat lamp wattage calculator covers the temperature schedule, advisory wattage range, and mandatory safety checklist.

 | Failure | Common cause | Fix |